houcy/wall-e-1/README.md

 $ sudo ifconfig eth0:0 192.168.3.1 up
 2. Execute desktop build of Control application.
 3. Execute Remote control application and press "Connect" button.
-4. After connection is established connection status is "Connected", video from PC webcamera is shown and audio from PC microphone can be heard in headphones.
+4. After connection is established connection status is "Connected", video from PC web-camera is shown and audio from PC microphone can be heard in headphones.